rage/java-programming/data/part-4/1-introduction-to-object-oriented-programming.md

 The class should have:

-- the constructor `public Item (String nameAlbum, double priceAlbum, int rateAlbum)`
+- the constructor `public Item (String initialName, double initialPrice, int initialQuantity)`
 - a method `public void printProduct()` that prints product information in the following format:

 <sample-output>